Associate Professor of Law

-Emily Stolzenberg is an Assistant Professor of Law at Villanova University.
+Emily Stolzenberg is an Associate Professor of Law at Villanova University.
 Her research focuses on conflicts between obligation and autonomy in the fields of family law and property.
-Stolzenberg’s work has appeared or is forthcoming in the Boston College Law Review, Brigham Young University Law Review, and Maryland Law Review.
+Stolzenberg’s work has appeared or is forthcoming in the Boston College Law Review, Brigham Young University Law Review, Maryland Law Review, and North Carolina Law Review.
+For her paper Nonconsensual Family Obligations, 48 BYU L. Rev. 625 (2022) [SSRN], Stolzenberg received the 2023 Haub Law Emerging Scholar Award in Women, Gender and Law.

 Stolzenberg graduated from Yale Law School, having previously earned a master’s in political theory from the University of Oxford.
 After law school, she worked for the Legal Aid Justice Center in Charlottesville, VA, and served as a law clerk to the Honorable Robert D. Sack of the U.S. Court of Appeals for the Second Circuit.
 Stolzenberg then practiced family law at Feldesman Tucker Leifer Fidell LLP in Washington, DC.
 Before coming to Villanova, Stolzenberg was an Associate in Law at Columbia Law School and a Visiting Assistant Professor of Law at the Maurice A. Deane School of Law at Hofstra University.
 Stolzenberg is a member of the New York and Washington, DC, bars.